 As human beings we only really flourish if all aspects of our lives are strong.
-We strongly believe that the human spirit should be nourished here at Concord, but also recognise that this can mean different things to different people.
+We strongly believe that the human spirit should be nourished here at Concord, and also recognise that this can mean different things to different people.